-When Anzalone moved to the pro ranks following the 1989-90 season, Jackson took over as the head coach of the Lakers and in a six-year span (1991-96), guided them to six consecutive NCAA appearances, including three-straight trips to the title game.
+When Anzalone moved to the pro ranks following the 1989-90 season, Jackson took over as the head coach and in a six-year span (1991-96) guided them to six consecutive NCAA appearances, including three straight trips to the title game.

 In his first season behind the Lakers' bench, Jackson's squad was 33-10-3 overall and 26-2-4 in league play, winning the CCHA regular-season and tournament titles.
-They lost in the NCAA quarterfinals to Clarkson, two games to one.
+The Lakers lost in the NCAA quarterfinals to Clarkson, two games to one.

-Lake Superior didn't dwell on that loss as the Lakers' rebounded with a 31-10-4 record and a second-place CCHA finish in 1993-94.
-After losing to Michigan in the CCHA championship game, Jackson's team rebounded by winning overtime games versus Northeastern (6-5), Michigan (5-4) and Harvard (3-2) to face Boston University in the title game at St. Paul, Minn.
-The Terriers weren't much of a match for the Lakers as they recorded their second championship in three years with a 9-1 win.
+Lake Superior State didn't dwell on the loss to Maine as the Lakers rebounded with a 31-10-4 record and a second-place CCHA finish in 1993-94.
+After losing to Michigan in the CCHA title game, Jackson's team rebounded by winning overtime games versus Northeastern (6-5), Michigan (5-4) and Harvard (3-2) to face Boston University in the title game in St. Paul, Minnesota.
+The Lakers bounced the Terriers, 9-1, to record their second championship in three years.

 Jackson's Lakers followed their second championship season in 1994-95 with a 23-12-6 record and won their fourth CCHA tournament title.
 In the NCAA tournament, they lost to Boston University in the Regional final.

 In his final season in Sault Ste.
-Marie, Mich., Jackson saw the Lakers return to the 30-win plateau, going 30-8-2 overall while winning their second regular-season title with a 22-6-2 mark.
-Lake Superior lost to Michigan in the CCHA title game (just the second CCHA tournament loss in Jackson's six years - 24-2) and saw the season come to an end with a loss in the East Regionals to Vermont.
+Marie, Michigan, Jackson saw the Lakers return to the 30-win plateau, going 30-8-2 overall, winning their second regular-season title with a 22-6-2 mark.
+Lake Superior State lost to Michigan in the CCHA title game (just the second CCHA championship loss in Jackson's six years - 24-2) and saw the season come to an end with a loss in the East Regionals to Vermont.